Where to Stay in New York: A First Timers Guide (2025)

 Cons of staying by Central Park

-• Expensive: many of the hotels in the area are five-star.
-It’s not the best option for those on a budget.
+• Expensive: Many of the hotels in the area are five-star, so it’s not the best option for those on a budget.

-• Location: depending on where you stay, it might be a little out of the way.
-I’d suggest sticking to lower Central Park.
-This way you’ll still be close to everything.
+• Location: Depending on where you stay, it might be a little out of the way.
+I suggest sticking to Lower Central Park.
+This way, you’ll still be close to everything.

 Where to stay near Central Park